Hnah07/Boost-me-up/README.md

 ## 🤝 Let’s connect

-I'm Hannah — a full stack developer in opleiding, with a passion for building web apps that are both functional and delightful.
+I'm Hannah — a full stack developer student, with a passion for building web apps that are both functional and delightful.

 👉 [GitHub](https://github.com/Hnah07)